Objectives

 Overview

 Relate power to the rate of transfer and efficiency to useful output.
-Use this page to organise your notes, worked examples, and linked resources.
+Use this page to organise the main ideas, worked examples, and linked resources.

-• Main idea: Relate power to the rate of transfer and efficiency to useful output.
+• Relate power to the rate of transfer and efficiency to useful output.

 2. Work through the main explanation, method, diagram, or calculation for this lesson.